Sylius/Sylius/UPGRADE-1.14.md

 1. The class `Sylius\Bundle\CoreBundle\Form\EventSubscriber\AddUserFormSubscriber` has been deprecated and will be removed in Sylius 2.0.

-1. The class `Sylius\Bundle\ApiBundle\Filter\Doctrine\PromotionCouponPromotionFilter` has been deprecated and will be removed in Sylius 2.0.

 1. The class `Sylius\Bundle\AdminBundle\EventListener\ResourceDeleteSubscriber` has been deprecated and will be removed in Sylius 2.0.
    It will be replaced with the `ResourceDeleteListener`.